 The yellow highlight indicates that the node is transmitting it’s IP Address over the integrated radio.
 Drill into the Node Detail screen by tapping on that first row in the table.

 At the bottom of the screen the “Node Setup” section has partially scrolled off the screen.
-Scroll up and tap on “AllStar/Echolink setup”.
+Scroll up and tap on “AllStar Setup”.

-Note: for a very basic AllStar only setup – just fill out the 2 fields in the “AllStar Identity” section – “Node Number” and “Node Password” – leave everything else at the defaults, tap “Save” (top-right corner), confirm and you’re done.
+Note: for a very basic AllStar only setup – just fill out the first 2 fields in the “AllStar Identity” section – “Node Number” and “Node Password” – leave everything else at the defaults.

 When you’re ready tap the Save button in the top right corner of the screen, your setup will be sent to your ClearNode and it will reboot.
 The setup will NOT be saved and activated until you tap the Save button.